phenoxlab/phenox/docs/dev/api.md

 Copy struct of selfstate (`px_selfstate`) to local variable "state".
 Please see [Selfstate](../dev/state.md) for each members.

 ### void pxset_keepalive()
 Send keep alive message from CPU0(Linux) to CPU1(flight control system).
-This function must be called periodically to CPU1 by users.
+This function must be called periodically by users.

 ### int pxget_battery()
  - Return 1 when battery is nearly out.